'Identity politics': How Indonesia's presidential race is run

 Despite Ma’ruf’s candidacy, the Prabowo-Sandiaga camp remains confident it can secure its stronghold Banten once again.
 Its provincial deputy campaign manager Masrori told CNA many voters wish to see a stronger and more assertive leader like Prabowo to improve their local economy and create jobs.

-Last year the province reported the highest unemployment rate in the country, according to the Indonesian Central Bureau of Statistics, which reported 496,730 residents in Bentan were without jobs.
+Last year the province reported the highest unemployment rate in the country, according to the Indonesian Central Bureau of Statistics, which reported 496,730 residents in Banten were without jobs.

 “Prabowo and Sandiaga represent the people of Banten with their nationalism, idealism and assertiveness.
 Banten needs leaders who can protect them and remain by their side.
 We’re optimistic we can win,” said Masrori.
 “We’re not worried.”